What should you do in case of ‘The device is not ready’ error?

 On one or many occasions, you definitely should have come across the "device is not ready" error message - it is one of the commonest Windows error messages you're likely to get when you try to access a flash drive, USB device, or any other external storage disk, including discs.
 The error is clear to understand - it means that your external device is not yet fully connected to your PC.
 But sometimes, your device will be fully connected and you'd yet see this error; in such case, below are methods to fix the possible issues.

-Let’s Get Rid of This Error
+Let’s Get Rid of 'The device is not ready’ Error

 Recover Your Data